Tanisha-Srivastava/CogniCare-Semester-3-EL/README.md

 GPS and route mapping for navigation assistance.

 Tech stack includes-
-React js and HTML for frontend
+-React js and HTML for frontend
-Flask: Python frameworks for scalable and efficient backend services.
+-Flask: Python frameworks for scalable and efficient backend services.
-SQLite: Lightweight and serverless database
+-SQLite: Lightweight and serverless database

 Libraries used include-
 TensorFlow.js: Browser-based ML library for facial recognition and prediction models.